redhat-cip/dci-openshift-agent/docs/ocp_on_libvirt.md

 virtualized environment.

-In this case, the agent will use `libvirt` virtual machines deployed on top of the DCI `Jumpbox`.
+In this case, the agent will use `libvirt` virtual machines deployed on top of the DCI `Jumphost`.

 Please note that systems are [nested virtual machines](#https://www.linux-kvm.org/page/Nested_Guests) at least in the case of the provision host: provisioner will spawn a bootstrap VM inside itself, in our case that would be a VM inside a VM.
-Please remember to enable `nested_kvm` in your Jumpbox.
+Please remember to enable `nested_kvm` in your Jumphost.

-The full virtualized environment scenario requires the DCI Jumpbox to have at least 64 Gi of memory and 200 Gi of storage to host a virtual provision machine and all virtual masters.
+The full virtualized environment scenario requires the DCI Jumphost to have at least 64 Gi of memory and 200 Gi of storage to host a virtual provision machine and all virtual masters.

-The provided example will create 4 systems (1 provisionner and 3 OCP masters) on top of the DCI Jumpbox.
+The provided example will create 4 systems (1 provisionner and 3 OCP masters) on top of the DCI Jumphost.
 The number of nodes can be adapted by modifying the `samples/ocp_on_libvirt/inventory/libvirt_resources.yml` file.

 ## How to run the fully virtualized example